 Mahāvira, on the other hand, was a man of very strict principles.
-He was never soft on the ācāra, on austerities, asceticism, and abstentions.
+He was never soft on the $\bar{a}c\bar{a}ra$, on austerities, asceticism, and abstentions.
 He did not regard self-mortification as violence done to the self.
-Relaxation in the principles of self-control was, for Mahāvira, another name for sustaining defeat in the hand of our internal adversaries (such as passion and greed).
-On the notion of non-violence, however, Mahāvīra added a new dimension of meaning, as we shall see presently.
+Relaxation in the principles of self-control was, for Mahāvīra, another name for sustaining defeat in the hand of our internal adversaries (such as passion and greed).
+On the notion, of non-violence, however, Mahāvīra added a new dimension of meaning, as we shall see presently.

 The Jaina canonical texts emphasize that one should try to think of all the living creatures as equal to one's own self and therefore should not try to harm anybody with the intention of harming.
-Thus, the $\overline{Acaranga}$ notes as follows :
+Thus, the $\bar{A}c\bar{a}r\bar{a}nga$ notes as follows :

-"All beings are fond of life, they like pleasure, hate pain, avoid decay, wish to live long.
-To all, life is dear...All breathing, existing, living, sentient creatures should not be slain, nor treated with violence, nor abused, nor tormented, nor driven away.
-This is the pure, unchangeable, external law, which the clever ones, who understand the world, have declared."14 to kill any living being.
-We should cultivate a feeling of kindness and compassion for all living creatures, and killing, or inflicting pain upon, others will be allowed when and only when it is unavoidable.
+"All beings are fond of life, they like pleasure, hate pain avoid decay, wish to live long.
+To all, life is dear...
+All breathing, existing, living, sentient, creatures should not be slain, not treated with violence, nor abused, nor tormented, nor driven away.
+This is the pure, unchangeable, external law, which the clever ones, who understand the world, have declared."

 This should not mean, as it is sometimes misinterpreted, that the killing of any kind is sinful.
-Rather the doctrine of non-violence dictates that we should live in this world in such a way that we do not have
+Rather the doctrine of non-violence dictates that we should live in this world in such a way that we do not have to kill any living being.
+We should cultivate a feeling of kindness and compassion for all living creatures, and killing, or inflicting pain upon, others will be allowed when and only when it is unavoidable.15

 Mahāvīra carried this concept of non-violence from the domain of practical behaviour to the domain of intellectual and philosophic discussion.
 Thus the Jaina principle of 'respect for the life of others' gave rise to the principle of respect for the views of others.
 In fact, the essence of the anekānta doctrine was embodied in this principle of respect for the views of others.
-Thus Kapadia has noted :
+Thus Kapadia has noted:

-"... this doctrine of anekānta-vāda helps us in cultivating the attitude of toleration towards the views of our adversaries.
+". . . this doctrine of anekānta-vāda helps us in cultivating the attitude of toleration towards the views of our adversaries.
 It does not stop there but takes us a step forward by making us investigate as to how and why they hold a different view and how the seeming contradictories can be reconciled to evolve harmony.
 It is thus an attempt towards syncretism."
+16